-The data used in the assessment model consist of estimates of annual catch in tons, fishery age composition, NMFS summer bottom trawl survey estimates of biomass and age composition, acoustic survey estimates of biomass and age composition in Shelikof Strait, egg production estimates of spawning biomass in Shelikof Strait, ADF&G bottom trawl survey estimates of biomass and length and age composition, and historical estimates of biomass and length and age composition from surveys conducted prior to 1984 using a 400-mesh eastern trawl.
-Binned length composition data are used in the model only when age composition estimates are unavailable, such as the fishery in the early part of the modeled time period and the most recent survey.
-The FOCI year class prediction is used qualitatively along with other information to evaluate the likely strength of incoming year classes.
+The data used in the assessment model consist of estimates of annual catch in tons, fishery age composition, NMFS summer bottom trawl survey estimates of biomass and age composition, acoustic survey estimates of biomass and age composition in Shelikof Strait, egg production estimates of spawning biomass in Shelikof Strait, ADFG bottom trawl survey estimates of biomass and length and age composition, and historical estimates of biomass and length and age composition from surveys conducted prior to 1984 using a 400-mesh eastern trawl.
+Some of the data sets listed are considered for removal from the assessment because of lower reliability and lack of information to inform on current stock status.
+Binned length composition data are used in the model only when age composition estimates are unavailable, such as the fishery in the early part of the modeled time period and the most recent surveys.